 If you feel that you cannot tell your sexual partners there are other anonymous methods, such as the ‘Let Him Know’ service on the Drama Downunder website.

 Rapid HIV Testing is very similar in process to traditional HIV testing, in that it involves pre and post test counselling, and the behavioural and support questions posed are the same.
 However it differs markedly in several ways, such as the way HIV is tested, the time it takes to get a result and what the result can mean.

 Rapid HIV testing is a test to detect HIV anti-bodies using a finger prick or oral swab sample and it takes 15-20 minutes to provide a result.

 If you receive a non-reactive result, you still need to take into account the window period, which refers to the amount of time it can take for the antibodies to show up in a test from when HIV was first passed on, and it is therefore recommended that you get tested again in 3 months time.
 The window period for radid tests is 3 months.

 If you receive a reactive result, it is important to understand that this is a preliminary result and needs to be confirmed with traditional HIV testing as there is the small possibility that the device (oral swab or finger prick device) has returned a false positive, or shown a reaction when there is none.
 For the finger prick test, which is available in Australia, this occurs in about 1 test out of every 200 tests performed.

-Currently only the finger prick rapid HIV test is available in Australia, and PRONTO! which is the only peer based rapid HIV testing service is LOCATED right here in Victoria.
-To find out more about rapid HIV tests, the PRONTO! service or to book a test click here.
+Currently only the finger prick rapid HIV test is available in Australia, and PRONTO! which is the only peer based rapid HIV testing service in Victoria, visit PRONTO! to book a test.